ECHO Clinics

 Providers in a Primary Care Setting

-Starting September 21, 2022, join our learning community every 3rd Wednesday of the month from 12:30 pm to 1:45 pm for presentations and discussions with Drs.
+Starting April 19, 2023, join our learning community for presentations and discussions specially designed for providers in a primary care setting with Drs.
 Devang Gandhi, Michael Fingerhood, and Bethany Dipaula, PharmD.

 Registration is accepted on a rolling basis.